CSer-Tang-hao/ConTriNet_RGBT-SOD/README.md

 > The *primary purpose* of the constructed VT-IMAG is to drive the advancement of RGB-T SOD methods and facilitate their deployment in real-world scenarios.
 For a fair comparison, all models are solely trained on clear data and simple scenes (*i.e.*, training set of VT5000) and evaluated for **Zero-shot Robustness** on various real-world challenging cases in VT-IMAG.
 [Download Dataset (Google Drive)](https://drive.google.com/file/d/1xzvqoYLrmJ-6x33DygCP-LhFNYfhQL-u/view?usp=sharing)

-> The prediction results of existing RGB-T SOD methods on VT-IMAG are now available for download, enabling researchers to easily compare their methods with existing SOTA methods and directly incorporate these results into their studies.
-[Download VT-IMAG Saliency_maps (Google Drive)](https://drive.google.com/drive/folders/18YWuQ4R-uYLElQEBN3WykQPasUtrxOuj?usp=sharing)

 ## Benchmark Datasets

 - [VT5000 (ArXiv)](https://arxiv.org/pdf/2007.03262.pdf) [Download Datasets (Google Drive)](https://drive.google.com/drive/folders/1So0dHK5-aKj1t6OmFhRGLh_0nsXbldZE?usp=sharing)